• Skip to primary navigation

 • Garlic Powder: Garlic powder is made from real, dehydrated garlic, which is then ground to various levels of fineness

-• Onion Powder: Onion powder is dehydrated, ground onion that is commonly used as a seasoning.
+• Onion Powder: Onion powder is a dehydrated ground onion commonly used for seasoning.

 • Crushed Red Chili Flakes: A pinch of crushed red chili peppers flakes gives the sauce elevated flavor.

-• Choose Beyond Meat Crumbles.
-Boca Crumbles, or Impossible Meat instead of lentils.
+• Choose Beyond Meat Crumbles, Boca Crumbles, or Impossible Meat instead of brown lentils.

 • One clove of fresh garlic equals ¼ teaspoon of granulated garlic powder.
-The same conversion applies to dehydrated or freeze-dried garlic or even minced refrigerated garlic.
+The exact conversion applies to dehydrated or freeze-dried garlic or even minced refrigerated garlic.

-• Try canned lentils, drained, or prepare your own lentils.
+• Try canned lentils, drained or prepared dry lentils.

 • Instead of yellow mustard, try using Dijon, stone ground, or flavored mustard.
-Dijon and stone-ground mustard will change the flavor profile, but will still impart the mustard taste.
+Dijon and stone-ground mustard will change the flavor profile but still impart the mustard taste.

 • For every 1 tablespoon of chili powder, use 2 teaspoons of paprika, 1 teaspoon of cumin, and a scant ¼ teaspoon of cayenne.